mapbox/mapbox-gl-js/README.md

 To generate the HTML documentation from JSDoc, run `npm run docs`.
 To view the result, run `jekyll serve` (requires [Jekyll](http://jekyllrb.com/)).

+## Releasing

+To prepare a release:

+* Update CHANGELOG.md
+* Update the version number in package.json
+* Publish the build to the CDN (see below)
+* Publish the build to npm (`npm publish`)
+* Merge the `mb-pages` branch to `master`

+The CI server publishes builds to the Mapbox CDN automatically, but it does not currently support building tags.
+Therefore, to release a new version, push a _branch_ with a name of the form `vX.Y.Z`, with version matching package.json.
+Once the build is successful, delete the branch and replace it with a tag.

 ## [Style Reference](https://www.mapbox.com/mapbox-gl-style-spec/)

 ## Recommended Reading